moda-gov-tw/PETWorks-framework/docs/source/dpresence_de-identify.rst

 The following code snippet de-identify the data to satisfy :math:`\delta`-presence [1]_.

-We use ``data/adult.csv`` as the original data, ``data/adult_hierarchy`` as the data hierarchy, and ``attributeTypes`` as the attribute type definitions, and ``data/adult10.csv`` as the subset to demonstrate how to perform de-identification through PETWorks-framework.
+We use ``data/adult/adult.csv`` as the original data, ``data/adult/adult10.csv`` as the subset, and the data hierarchy, ``data/adult/adult_hierarchy``, and the attribute type definitions in ``data/adult/adult.yaml`` to demonstrate how to perform de-identification through PETWorks-framework.

-In the following code snippet, we use the API ``PETAnonymization(originalData, tech, dataHierarchy, attributeTypes, maxSuppressionRate, dMin, dMax, subsetData)`` with the data, the string “d-presence", the attribute type definitions, the maximal suppression rate, the target dMin and dMax, and the subset ``subsetData`` as the parameters to perform de-identification for d-presence.
+In the following code snippet, we use the API ``PETAnonymization(originalData, "d-presence", maxSuppressionRate, dMin, dMax, subsetData)`` with the data, the string “d-presence", the maximal suppression rate, the target dMin and dMax, and the subset ``subsetData`` as the parameters to perform de-identification for d-presence.

 Then, we use the API ``report(result, path)`` with the result and the string "path" as parameters to write the result to the path.